 How to Change the Starting Page Number in Excel 2013

-The default behavior for page numbering in Excel 2013 is to number the first page of the spreadsheet as “1”, then continue increasing that number for each successive page of the spreadsheet.
-But you might be working on a spreadsheet with a team of people, or including it in a document that already has a few pages before the spreadsheet appears.
+But you might be working on a spreadsheet with a team of people or including it in a document that already has a few pages before the spreadsheet appears.
 In these situations, starting with page number “1” could be confusing to your readers.

-Fortunately you have the ability to change the starting page number in Excel 2013 to any number that you need.
+Fortunately, you have the ability to change the starting page number in Excel 2013 to any number that you need.
 Our guide below will show you where to find and use this setting.

 Changing the Starting Page Number in Excel 2013